-You and your doctors will discuss whether to treat your AVM, weighing the possible benefits against the risks.
+You and your health care team will discuss whether to treat your AVM, weighing the possible benefits against the risks.

-After treatment for an AVM, you might need regular follow-up visits with your doctor.
-You might need more imaging tests to make sure that the AVM is resolved and that the malformation has not recurred.
-You'll also need regular imaging tests and follow-up visits with your doctor if your AVM is being monitored.
+After treatment for an AVM, you might need regular follow-up visits with your health care provider.
+You might need more imaging tests to make sure that the AVM has been successfully treated and that the malformation has not come back.
+You'll also need regular imaging tests and follow-up visits with your health care provider if your AVM is being monitored.